Andy4495/Windows10-on-iMac2011/README.md

 - Windows eventually completes the installation and then goes through several screens before logging into your Desktop.
 - Eject the Windows installer DVD.
 - Manually install Apple's "Windows Support Software"
-  - Go into the USB Flash drive, BootCamp folder and run Setup.
+  - Go into the USB Flash drive->BootCamp folder and run Setup.
   - Install all the files
   - I think you need to reboot after installing the Support Software.
 As before, hold down Option key and select Windows HDD.
 - Once the Windows Support Software is installed, you should be able to right-click the Boot Camp icon in the Taskbar, and select Windows as your startup disk so you don't need to hold down the Option key and manually select Windows at each boot.